bootstarted/css-split-webpack-plugin/README.md

 **preserve**: `default: false`.
 Keep the original unsplit file as well.
 Sometimes this is desirable if you want to target a specific browser (IE) with the split files and then serve the unsplit ones to everyone else.

+**compilerPhase**: `default: 'this-compilation'`.
+You can pass `emit` to customize the plugin to listen for a "emit" compiler phase.
+This is desirable if you want to target a specific browser (IE) with the optimized split files, and make sure optimization happens before splitting.

 [webpack]: http://webpack.github.io/
 [herp]: https://github.com/ONE001/css-file-rules-webpack-separator
 [postcss]: https://github.com/postcss/postcss